 The following list describes the current checks that are done by a health check.

-Each performed check will be cached, and subsequent requests are served from that cache as long as the
+Before IOM 4.6, each performed check was cached, and subsequent requests served from that cache as long as the

 lastCheck time was not older than the value configured with

-Health checks are performed by a Java timer and cannot be triggered by the REST requests.
+Health checks were performed by a Java timer and not triggered by the REST requests.
 The result will be cached for responding to REST calls.